aws-samples/rancher-on-aws-workshop/README.md

 **Created together by [Rancher Government Solutions](https://ranchergovernment.com) and [Amazon Web Services](https://aws.amazon.com) under the MIT-0 and CC-BY-4.0 Licenses.**

-**To get started, please review the information below and then head over to the workshop content by clicking Next below!**
+To get started, please review the information below and then head over to the workshop content by clicking the next!

 ## Requirements:
 * Basic Knowledge of Kubernetes and AWS Infrastructure.